 Beans should be grown in full sunlight.
 Ideally, the soil in your garden should be well-drained and fertile.
 For optimum results, you will need to apply fertilizer regularly to your crops.
 In fact, you should prepare your garden with compost and manure.
 Planting should be done a week after the last frost in spring.

 6. Peas – Best Gardening Plants For Survival

 Peas are rich in many important nutrients.
 Most importantly, they provide high amounts of potassium, vitamin K and C, dietary fiber, manganese, and phosphorous.
 They supply smaller proportions of vitamin B6, vitamin B2, proteins, and zinc.

-Beets are another group of plants that are highly beneficial to the body.
+Beets are another group of plants that are highly beneficial to the body and one of the best gardening plants for survival .
 They are rich in numerous essential nutrients such as iron, manganese, vitamin B, copper, and potassium.
 Adding beets to your regular diet is a wise decision as far as your health is concerned.